shun-y0k0ta19/gopl/README.md

 # gopl
-gopl is exercise for http://gopl.io
+gopl is exercise for http://gopl.io in golang training class